Guest Author ~

 You'll want to stay warm in the cold and cool in the heat inside your camper van.
 You have options such as sheep's wool, foam boards, and spray foam.
 Don't forget vapor barriers.

 Be sure to install a special vapor barrier between the insulation and interior walls to prevent trapped moisture, which can lead to mold and rust.
+Guidance from the U.S. Department of Energy on air sealing and moisture control can help you understand why managing condensation is so important in a small, tightly sealed space like a van.

 Expect to spend between $300 and $2,000+ for insulation.
 The price depends on your choice of materials, the size of your camper van, and whether you opt for a DIY or professional installation.